ThamaraHub/veiculos2/README.md

 # veiculos2
+a project with five classes

+one is mother class,<br/>
-three child classes inheriting from parent class and printing custom messages
+three are child classes and one executable